elyset/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*3.
 Build a working prototype of the system.\*\*\*** Do think about the user interface: if someone encountered these bananas somewhere in the wild, would they know how to interact with them?
 Should they know what to expect?

+This working system is pretty simple, if someone were to just see they should see how it works.
+The sensor connected to the foil is places so that your hands will touch it no matter what when you are reaching for your shoes.
+When you stand up to put your shoes on, you will see the message popup on the laptop reminding you about your keys.
+I decided to put the pi and the sensor inside of a sorage box becuase it simultaneously hides the pi and wires, but it is also what is usually in that area so it is very well concealed.

 **\*\*\*4.
 Document the working prototype in use.\*\*\*** It may be helpful to record a Zoom session where you should the input in one location clearly causing response in another location.

 <!--**\*\*\*5.
 BONUS (Wendy didn't approve this so you should probably ignore it)\*\*\*** get the whole class to run your code and make your distributed system BIGGER.-->